ubirch/ubirch-arm-toolchain/README.md

 1. Check out the toolchain: `git clone https://gitlab.com/ubirch/ubirch-arm-toolchain.git`
 2. To use the toolchain, create a build directory outside of your source tree.
-Then either run put the toolchain file into your main `CMakeLists.txt` (see [example](CMakeLists.txt)) or run `cmake` with a reference to the toolchain file
+Then either run put the toolchain file into your main `CMakeLists.txt` (see [example](CMakeLists.txt)) or run `cmake` with a reference to the toolchain file:

    ```
    cd <build-dir>
    cmake <source-dir> -DCMAKE_TOOLCHAIN_FILE=<toolchain-dir>/cmake/ubirch-arm-gcc-toolchain.cmake